siadat/benchttp/README.md

 ## Contribute

-Issues and pull-requests are welcome.
+Issues and PRs are welcome.

+## Thanks

+Thanks @Deleplace for testing and reviewing the code.

 ## License